tajhlande/lmae/README.md

 Components are actors that know how to generate their own animations.
 This is meant to encapsulate complex animation behavior.

-The `lmae.app` module, along with the `app_runner` module, provide tools for the construction and execution of apps.
+The `lmae.app` module, along with the `lmae.app_runner` module, provide tools for the construction and execution of apps.

 # Weather app

-The first app is a weather conditions display app.
+A reasonably complex demo app in included in `weather_app.py`.
-It relies on the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to get current weather conditions for a given latitude & longitude.
+It is a weather conditions display app that relies on the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to get current weather conditions for a given location, specified by latitude & longitude.

 You need to set the following environment variables: